-Unlike other destinations of Bhutan which are mostly in the hilly region, Gelephu due to proximity with Indian border is has a more plain geography.
-Located at the periphery of Royal Manas National Park, apart from being famous for as the base for travelers it is also known for its hot spring or ‘tshachu’ which is said to have medicinal properties.
-During winter people from different part of Bhutan and some from outside Bhutan travel toward Gelephu to relish the goodness of the hot spring.
+Unlike other destinations of Bhutan which are mostly in the hilly region, Gelephu due to its proximity to the Indian border has more plain geography.
+Located at the periphery of Royal Manas National Park, apart from being famous as the base for travelers it is also known for its hot spring or ‘tshachu’ which is said to have medicinal properties.
+During winter people from different parts of Bhutan and some from outside Bhutan travel toward Gelephu to relish the goodness of the hot spring.

 There are many other traditional methods that are used in Gelephu to cure diseases which is quite astonishing yet works like magic.
 Visitors can also try out the ancient Bhutanese tradition of ‘Menchu’ or Hot Stone Baths.
 In this method, water is heated by submerging red-hot stones into the bath and then used to bathe and soak.

 During their visit to Gelephu, tourists can also visit Kuenga Rabten Palace which is now converted into a monastery.
 The plain geographical feature of Gelephu has made it a perfect place to set up another air terminal which was completed in 2012 but due to the lack of proper control tower and terminals, it is yet to be certified by the Department of Civil Aviation of Bhutan.

 Phibsoo Wildlife Sanctuary is another worth noting forest to visit.
 Stretching over an area of only 269 kilometers, the sanctuary is blessed with wild animals like spotted deer.
 Golden langurs, gaurs, elephants, and more.
 Through the biological corridors, this sanctuary is actually connected to Royal Manas National Park and Jigme Wangchuk National Park.
 As a result, you can go for a trek and can also go on a jungle safari.